RealNickey/unsplash-gallery/README.md

      - More respectful of user choice for sharing method
      - Native integration with device sharing capabilities
      - No dependency on specific third-party platform
-     - whatsapp api required whatsapp business account
+     - WhatsApp API required WhatsApp Business account

 2. **Dynamic Images vs Static Assets**
    - Considered bundling high-quality images with the application